 Join a guided tour of the UK’s National Parks, including the Lake District and three other parks.

-Interested instead in exploring the wealth of nature in Wales, the place whose beauty inspired the composition of Tintern Abbey, the great romantic poem in such praise of nature’s beauty, was composed on a hillwalking adventure?
+Interested instead in exploring the wealth of nature in Wales, the place whose beauty inspired the composition of Tintern Abbey, the great romantic poem in such praise of nature’s beauty?
 Check out our Self Drive trip through Wales.

 The Bard is famous for his plays, be they comedies, histories, or tragedies.
-Many of his plays took place in other countries (such as in Italy or Denmark or Scotland), and in the past (like the era of Caesar or King Richard), its undeniable the effect that William Shakespeare had on the English language, English literature, and English culture.
+Many of his plays took place in the past and in other countries such as in Italy, Denmark or Scotland.
+The effect that William Shakespeare had on the English language, English literature, and English culture is undeniable.

-No book-lover’s visit to English is complete without a visit to Stratford-upon-Avon, Shakespeare’s birthplace.
-Quite literally, that is the name of one of the buildings on offer, along with Anne Hathaway’s cottage, and Shakespeare’s Birthplace House.
+No booklover’s visit to English is complete without a visit to Stratford-upon-Avon, Shakespeare’s birthplace.
+Quite literally, that is the name of one of the buildings on offer, along with Anne Hathaway’s cottage.

-Though not currently on any of our tours, a visit to the charming and bustling town of Stratford pairs well with a Self Drive through the Cotswolds, which ends in the cute village of Bourton-on-the-Water, just 24 miles from Stratford-upon-Avon.
+Visit the historic town of Stratford-Upon-Avon at the end of our walking trip through the Highlights of the Cotswolds.
+Alternatively, a visit to the charming and bustling Stratford pairs well with a Self Drive through the Cotswolds, which ends in the cute village of Bourton-on-the-Water, just 24 miles from Stratford-upon-Avon.

 The father of fantasy, J.R.R.
 Tolkien took his inspiration for Middle Earth’s various regions from many different places.
 A visit to Ireland’s other-worldly Burren National Park likely inspired parts of Middle Earth, and a gurgling cave, the Poll’na Gollum, draws parallels to his famous character, Gollum.

 The poet T.S.
-Eliot was a regular visitor to the carefree market town of Chipping Campden, considered the gateway to the Cotswolds and start of the Cotswolds Way.
-While the Way did not yet exist (suggested in 1970 and inaugurated in 2007), the beauty of the Cotswolds was well known among hillwalkers.
-Several of Eliot’s poems (including Burnt Norton and The Country Walk) are said to have been inspired by his walks through the Cotswolds.
+Eliot was a regular visitor to the carefree market town of Chipping Campden, considered the gateway to the Cotswolds and the start of the Cotswolds Way.
+While the trail did not yet exist (it was inaugurated in 2007), the beauty of the Cotswolds was well-known among hillwalkers.
+Several of Eliot’s poems, including Burnt Norton and The Country Walk, are said to have been inspired by his walks through the Cotswolds.